nlovell/laravel_qna_platform/README.md

 ##### 17: Pagination
 Don't want to view _all_ the records?
 How about _some_ of the records?
 At a time.
 On pages.
 Buckle up and get paginated, lad.

+##### 18: Database Shenanigans - part 1
+Most of this is stuff I covered at university, so I skimmed over it.
+I did set up the `TerribleAnswers` migration at this step though.

 ## Deviations from the course

 I don't always follow instructions good.
 This section shows _where_ I differed from the provided material.